AstroPathJHU/AstroPathPipeline/scans/readme.md

 # Section 3: Setting Up, Organization, and Scanning
 ## Section 3.1: Description
 The AstroPath Pipeline requires that a number of experimental protocols are understood and followed for the code to work.
 These protocols include methods for slide scanning, slide naming, regent tracking, and directory organization.
 This section of the documentation describes these protocols and provides important definitions for terms used throughout the AstroPath Pipeline documentations.
 Additionally, there is a main directory, refered to as the ```<Mpath>```, which contains a set of csv files.
 These files contain pertinent information which drive processing such as directory locations, machine names, slide names, and project identifiers.
-These csv files are defined in [Section 3.3](#section-33-astropathprocessing-directory-and-initializing-projects "Title")
+These csv files are defined in [Section 3.4](#section-34-astropathprocessing-directory-and-initializing-projects "Title")

 ## Section 3.2 Definitions
 ### Section 3.2.1: Identification Definitions
 1. ```Project[int]```: Each project is defined with a separate unique numeric ```ProjectID```.
 These ids are defined at the start of processing and used throughout the code to identify that project.
 All data for a specified project should be placed in a single folder.
 2. ```Cohort[int]```: A unique numeric identifier for a set of patient samples.
 Multiple cohorts can belong to one project.
 3. ```Batch[int]```: The unique numeric value for a batch of slides stained together.
-For each unique ```ProjectID```, each set of ```BatchID```s are separate and usually starts over at 1.
-Additional details on ```BatchID```s can be found below in [Section 3.4](#section-34-scanning-verifying-complete-and-adding-batchids "Title").
+For each unique ```Project```, each set of ```BatchID```s are separate and usually starts over at 1.
+Additional details on ```BatchID```s can be found below in [Section 3.3](#section-33-scanning-verifying-complete-and-adding-batchids "Title").
 4. ```SampleName[string]```s: The ```SampleName```s are the names defined during the scanning process, these will be replaced and standarized as part of the pipeline.
    - The code detects these from the *SpecimenTable.xlsx* files contained in each cohort scanning folder.
-   - A description of the *SpecimenTable.xlsx* file is in [Section 3.4](#section-34-scanning-verifying-complete-and-adding-batchids "Title") repository.
+   - A description of the *SpecimenTable.xlsx* file is in [Section 3.3](#section-33-scanning-verifying-complete-and-adding-batchids "Title") repository.
 5. ```SlideID[string]```s: The names for the specimens in the astropath processing pipeline and replace the ```SampleName```s on all corresponding files and inside the scanning plan, annotations.xml, files generated during the scanning process.
    - using these names allows us to avoid outside the organization changes to naming conventions
    - The IDs have the format; ```APpppXXXX```